-- 3.12 The Department of Health emphasises the importance of collected incidents nationally to ensure that lessons are learned across the NHS.
-A proactive approach to the prevention of recurrence is fundamental to making improvements in patient safety. - 3.13 The Provider shall be aware of (and use as appropriate) the various reporting systems such as:

-- the NHS England National Reporting and Learning System, - the Medicines and Healthcare products Regulatory Agency reporting systems for adverse reactions to medication (yellow card system), and accidents involving medical devices; and - the legal obligation to report certain incidents to the Health and Safety Executive under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) - 3.14 In addition to their statutory obligations, the Provider will notify the Commissioner, within 72 hours of being aware of the hospital admission or death of a patient, being treated by the Provider under this enhanced service where the Provider believes that treatment was a significant contributor to the cause of admission or death. - 3.15 In addition to any regulatory requirements the CCG wishes the Provider to use a Significant Event Audit system (agreed with the Clinical Commissioning Group) to facilitate the dissemination of learning, minimising risk and improving patient care and safety. - 3.16 Undertake a significant event audit (SEA) using a tool approved by the CCG and forward the completed SEA report to the CCG quarterly. - 3.17 Incidence of post-operative Methicillin-Resistant Staphylococcus Aureus (MRSA) and/or Clostridium difficile (C.diff) infection should be regarded as an adverse incident and should be reported to Somerset CCG Infection Control Team.
-This excludes patients with normal skin commensals and environmental contaminants not causing infection.
+- 3.14 The Department of Health emphasises the importance of collected incidents nationally to ensure that lessons are learned across the NHS.
+A proactive approach to the prevention of recurrence is fundamental to making improvements in patient safety. - 3.15 The Provider should be aware of the various reporting systems such as: - the NHS England National Reporting and Learning System.
+Reports to NRLS can be submitted via the Somerset CCG medication incident reporting system, or the national GP e-form.
+If using the GP e-form please check the box to share your report with Somerset CCG.
+For details of the Somerset CCG Medication Incident reporting form see below. - the Medicines and Healthcare products Regulatory Agency reporting systems for adverse reactions to medication (yellow card system), and accidents involving medical devices - the legal obligation to report certain incidents to the Health and Safety Executive under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) - 3.16 In addition to any regulatory requirements Somerset CCG wishes the Provider to use a Significant Event Audit system (agreed with Somerset CCG) to facilitate the dissemination of learning, minimising risk and improving patient care and safety by: - Reporting all significant events to the CCG, via the Medications Incident Reporting System (using the icon situated on the GP desktop and Pathway Navigator) within 2 working days of being brought to the attention of the Provider - Undertaking a significant event audit (SEA) using a tool approved by the CCG and forward the completed SEA report to the CCG within one month of the event - 3.17 In addition to their statutory obligations, the Provider will give notification, within 72 hours of the information becoming known to him/her, of all emergency admissions or deaths of any patient treated by the Provider under this enhanced service, where such admission or death is or may be due to the Providers treatment of the relevant underlying medical condition covered by this specification.
+Notifications are to be made to the Quality, Safety & Governance Directorate, by telephoning 01935 384000. - 3.18 Incidence of post operative Methicillin-Resistant Staphylococcus Aureus (MRSA) and/or Clostridium difficile (C.diff) infection should be regarded as an adverse incident and should be reported to Somerset CCG.
 Infection rates will be monitored across primary and secondary care providers to ensure infection risks are reduced.